R Basic

 is.logical() Function: Check If a Value is Logical in R

-R is.logical() function checks whether an input object’s data type is logical.
-If the object is logical whose values are either TRUE or FALSE, it returns TRUE; otherwise, it is FALSE.
+The is.logical() function in R checks whether an input object’s data type is logical.
+If the object is logical and its values are either TRUE or FALSE, it returns TRUE; otherwise, it returns FALSE.

 Syntax